sw1ss/ctf/2019-03-22-Insomnihack/myBrokenBash.md

 Now we spawned a regular bash shell.

 ## Step 2: Deeply hidden
-When listing the files I found one called file:
+When listing the files I found one called flag:

 ```bash
 ls